qfoldit/Scientific-Object-Schema/Scientific_World_Schema_v1_1.md

 ## Appendix: v1.0 source documents (for reference)

-The two uploaded documents (`README_EN.md` and `Scientific_World_Schema_v1.0.md`) remain the base layer this document extends; nothing above removes or contradicts their core model, JSON examples (parametric organism, L-system), or the `Future Layers` note (`Schema -> Runtime -> MCP -> Simulation -> VR World`) -- §7-8 above are the concrete content for the "MCP" and "Simulation" stages of that pipeline.
+The two original v1.0 documents this extends are archived in this same repository at `archive/v1.0/README_EN.md` and `archive/v1.0/Scientific_World_Schema_v1.0.md`.
+Nothing above removes or contradicts their core model, JSON examples (parametric organism, L-system), or the `Future Layers` note (`Schema -> Runtime -> MCP -> Simulation -> VR World`) -- §7-8 above are the concrete content for the "MCP" and "Simulation" stages of that pipeline.